 › Fosamax (alendronate) can cause bone and muscle pain.
 However, this is very rare.
 Stop taking the medication and talk to your doctor if this happens to you.

 › Fosamax (alendronate) can cause fractures in the legs as a result of little or no force.
 This is rare.
 If you notice a new dull or aching pain in your hips or thighs, talk to your doctor right away.

-No food related info.
+No pain related info.

 Upsides and benefits

-› Lowers your risk of bone fractures.
+› Lowers your risk of fractures due to osteoporosis.